-One of the three major scenic spots in Japan, Matsushima in Miyagi Prefecture, is not limited to just Matsushima Bay and Zuiganji Temple!
-Entsuin, also known as the matchmaking temple, is also a popular spot with many tourists.
+One of Japan's three major scenic spots, Matsushima in Miyagi Prefecture, is home to Entsuin Temple.
+Also known as the matchmaking temple, it is also a popular sightseeing point of interest.

-The matchmaking Goddess of Mercy looks out on the beautiful garden
+The matchmaking Goddess of Mercy looks out on Entsuin Temple's beautiful garden

 Many temples related to the Date Clan still remain in Matsushima-machi, Miyagi Prefecture.
 This place is not only famous for Zuiganji, a national treasure and temple that Date Masamune rebuilt, but also as a popular tourist spot attracting many to the nearby Entsuin, famous as a matchmaking temple.

-Entsuin is about a 30-minute car ride on the expressway from Sendai.
-It is about a 5-minute walk from Matsushima Kaigan Station on the JR Sengoku Line if you go be train.
+Entsuin Temple is about a 30-minute drive on the expressway from Sendai.
+It is a 5-minute walk from Matsushima Kaigan Station on the JR Sengoku Line if you go by train.

-Numerous small kokeshi dolls line the shelves on each side of her!
+Numerous tiny kokeshi dolls line the shelves on each side of her!
 Those seeking a match write what they wish for on an Enmusubi Kokeshi and offer it here.
-These give you a good idea of the sheer number of people who visit here to pray for a good relationship!
+These give you a good idea of the number of people visiting here to pray for a good relationship!

 The mausoleum is a cultural asset having a hint of Western culture and is a must-see!

 Beyond the Entsuin is the Sankeiden in which Date Mitsumune is enshrined.
 Mitsumune's father, Tadamune (the second-generation lord of Sendai), erected it to mourn his son's death.
 This is said to be the oldest mausoleum structure in Miyagi Prefecture and is designated as an important cultural asset of the country.